 In addition to course grades and clinical or field evaluations, student progression is monitored through three processes: regular instructor evaluation of assignments and performance; a programmatic level review through regularly scheduled Comprehensive Student Reviews; and through Student Development Committee (SDC) Reviews as needed.
+(Please Note: Referrals for advising ordinarily occur as soon as a concern arises, and are not held for the Comprehensive Student Review.)
 Comprehensive reviews are the responsibility of the full faculty of each program.
 Each program also has a Student Development Committee (SDC), comprised of a minimum of three faculty members.
 Program Directors cannot serve on the SDC, but membership can include faculty from other college programs.
 The primary function of the SDC is to conduct reviews of student performance in order to assess whether a student can progress in a program, make a determination of student status, and to make recommendations for action when a student has failed to maintain academic and professional standards, whether in class, clinical setting, or community.